 The waterline and tank drain valves are located in an exterior compartment.
 Turn the valves as indicated on the label provided, according to the type of valve installed.

-See the drain valve location chart at the end of this section for locations on your model.
+Drain valve locations are listed in the Water System Drain Valve Locations chart at the end of this section.